-- 2. Failure to reference a source once will result in a loss of four marks related to APA format.
-Repeated instances of this will constitute a violation of the plagiarism policy. - 3.
+- 1. The body of the paper will be a maximum of 15 typed pages (using APA guidelines).
+The Reference List and Appendices are not included in the calculation of the 15 pages. - 2.
+A completed paper must be submitted in order to pass NURS 4000 (course requirement). - 3.
 Papers must be submitted by 1600 hours directly to the tutor by the due date.
-Late papers will have a deduction of 5% of the total mark for each day late (Monday to Friday) unless an extension has been negotiated in advance of the due date.
+Late papers will have a deduction of 5% of the total mark for each day late (Monday to Friday) unless an extensions has been negotiated in advance of the due date.
 The only acceptable grounds for an extension is illness and this must be supported by a physician's note.
-If a late paper is handed in on a day when the tutor is not available, then the student must personally submit the paper to the Year 2 coordinator and notify the tutor.
-It is the student's responsibility to ensure that the paper is safely transferred to the tutor or co-ordinator. - 4.
+If a late paper is handed in on a day when the tutor is not available, then the student must personally submit the paper to the year 2 coordinator and notify the tutor.
+It is the student's responsibility to ensure that the paper is safely transferred to the tutor or coordinator. - 4.
+An actual patient is assessed in the acute care setting.
+For the purpose of this paper, the following is not acceptable: a patient you have cared for in a previous level, a patient in a community setting; a family member; a friend. - 5.
+Patient confidentiality must be maintained.
+The patient's name is not used in the paper. - 6.
 The paper must conform to APA guidelines and conventions for professional writing.
-If a paper is found to significantly deviate from this standard, then the paper must be rewritten before it is marked and will be subjected to a late penalty (Monday to Friday) which will commence on the day it is returned to the student by the tutor.
-Therefore, the minimum penalty is 5% of the total mark. - 5.
-An actual patient must be interviewed using the interview tool.
-Tutors may consult with the practicum instructor about the submitted paper.
-Patient confidentiality is maintained. - 6.
-The paper will be a maximum of 20 typed pages.
-This does not include the Reference List and Appendices.
+If a paper is found to significantly deviate from this standard, then the paper must be rewritten before it is marked and will be subjected to the late penalty (Monday to Friday) which will commence on the day it is returned to the student by the tutor.
+Therefore, the minimum penalty is 5% of the total mark. - 7.
+Failure to acknowledge a source once will result in a complete loss of four marks related to APA format.
+This occurs when another author's ideas are "passed off" as the writer's own ideas.
+A repeated instance of this will constitute a violation of the plagiarism policy. - The BCIT policy in relation to cheating and plagiarism is in effect (#5250).
+Students will submit two copies of the HP paper to their tutor.
+One copy will be retained by the course leader for the sole purpose of monitoring for plagiarism.

-Note: An Outline and Marking Criteria will be distributed in the first class.
+Note: Detailed guidelines and marking criteria will be distributed in the first class.